RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs: Methodology

 \subsection{Cost Prediction}

 Apart from the performance prediction function, the other component in solving our routing MOO (see Equation~\ref{eq:mop}) is the cost prediction function $c_q(g)$.
 Following prior routing work~\citep{hu2024routerbench,song2025irt}, we adopt a heuristic-based approach.
 We calculate the output cost of using configuration $g$ to answer query $q$ by multiplying the cost per token $t_g$ of the base RLM of configuration $g$, with the total number of reasoning tokens $n^{\text{rsn}}_{g(q)}$ and completion tokens $n^{\text{cmp}}_{g(q)}$ generated, which is then averaged over all training queries.
-This heuristic works well in practice and is given by:
+This heuristic is given by:

 where we obtain the cost per token $t_g$ in US dollars of the base RLM from the official website for proprietary models (e.g., OpenAI for o4-mini) or from cloud providers\footnote{\url{https://www.together.ai/pricing}} for open source models (e.g., Qwen3).
-We min-max normalize each configuration cost $c_q(g)$ to the range $[0,1]$, ensuring that both predicted cost and performance are on the same scale.
-We leave the development of more elaborate cost prediction methods as an important avenue for future work.
+We rescale (using min-max normalization) each configuration cost $c_q(g)$ to the range $[0,1]$, to ensure that both predicted cost and performance are on the same scale.
+We leave the development of more elaborate cost prediction methods to future work.